Documentation

 - Name: Dan

-- Role: Runs the CIQ Startup Program.
+- Role: Runs an early-stage program.
 Serial founder; values speed and signal over polish.

 - Communication style: terse